GabrielDuschl/Automated-CME-Password-Spraying/README.md

 - Password spraying against user accounts in a Windows Active Directory.
 - Efficient use of CrackMapExec for password spraying attacks.
 - Automated handling of user and password lists.
-- Adjustable lockout threshold and lockout reset timer.
+- Adjustable Lockout Threshold and Lockout Reset Timer.
 - Clear reporting of successful password matches.
-- Graceful script termination with KeyboardInterrupt handling.

 ## Prerequisites